Hairdresser: United States

 Shelf with a great number of different hair colours, each having a colour code printed on the packaging, at a hairdresser in Germany.
 In practice, often two or more colours are mixed with each other to achieve a certain intermediate colour tone, which requires significant experience.

 Occupationally, hairdressing is expected to grow faster than the average for all other occupations, at 20%.
 A state license is required for hairdressers to practice, with qualifications varying from state to state.
 Generally a person interested in hairdressing must have a high school diploma or GED, be at least 16 years of age, and have graduated from a state-licensed barber or cosmetology school.
 Full-time programs often last 9 months or more, leading to an associate degree.
 After students graduate from a program, they take a state licensing exam, which often consists of a written test, and a practical test of styling or an oral exam.
 Hairdressers must pay for licenses, and occasionally licenses must be renewed.
 Some states allow hairdressers to work without obtaining a new license, while others require a new license.
 About 44% of hairdressers are self-employed, often putting in 40-hour work weeks, and even longer among the self-employed.
 In 2008, 29% of hairstylists worked part-time, and 14% had variable schedules.
 As of 2008, people working as hairdressers totaled about 630,700, with a projected increase to 757,700 by 2018.
+During the COVID-19 pandemic, hairstylists in the United States became independent professionals rather than employees in increasing numbers, a trend that was also facilitated by the proliferation of booking and business management apps in the salon industry.
+By 2022, according to the Professional Beauty Association, the majority of the approximately 1.2 million salon-related businesses in the United States were independently owned.
+Most of these businesses in the industry are owned by women.